betterobjects/activeql/docs/tutorial.md

 Given the requirements you decide to follow an API 1st approach - meaning you want expose all data and functionality through an API.
 You are aware that you don't know yet what clients or 3rd party systems would want to use this API, so [GraphQL](https://graphql.org) seems  like a great choice.
 Based on this API you would allow to connect any customer UI.
 You also want to build an Admin UI application based on the same API to give access to the data and functionality to an admin or manager.

-A great task for GAMA!
+A great task for ActiveQL!

 Analyzing the business domain teaches your, you have two entities: _Car_ and _Driver_.
 So you start by simply describing the first entity _Car_ with some basic attributes you might think are helpful.
-You enter this configuration in a YAML file called `car.yaml` and put it in the `./domain-configuration` folder of your GAMA application.
+You enter this configuration in a YAML file called `car.yaml` and put it in the `./domain-configuration` folder of your ActiveQL application.

 <div style="text-align:right">./tutorial/01/domain-configuration/car.yaml</div>